Science Fiction Series - An Apocalyptic Thriller

 In a sliver of fuzzy dim light, she found the outline of a familiar figure standing over her.

 “Come on, Emily.
 You have to get up.
 We have to go, now!”

 Emily peered over at her bedroom window and tried to focus.
 The night’s blackness encouraged her to go back to sleep.

 “It’s still early… and teens need more sleep, anyway. ’Kay?”

 A shake came then, pulling the sleep out of her.

 “What, Mom?”
 Her voice sounded scratchy, caught in her dry throat.
 “What is it?”

 “We’ve got to go.
 There’s something wrong… terribly wrong!”

-Emily heard the sound of panic and something clicked inside her, some terrible notion.
-Thoughts of her father immediately came to mind.
+Emily heard the sound of panic and thoughts of her father immediately came to mind.
 She searched the darkness, frantic.
 Something’s happened to him?
 But before she could ask, her mother yanked back her blanket.
 Cold air rushed over Emily’s bare legs.
 Her teeth chattered while she rubbed away the slumber in her eyes.

 “Emily, I need you to move!”